A. Undergraduate Degree Programs

 This program generally fulfills the formal education requirements of addiction counselor certification.
 Check with your state certifying body to learn what additional requirements must be met to become a Certified Addiction Counselor.
 The addiction courses also can be taken for continuing education credits for those already holding certification.
 City Vision University is an Approved Academic Education Provider by NAADAC, the association for professional addiction counselors.

 This program prepares students to manage the business affairs of non-profit corporations, including foundations, educational institutions, associations, and other such organizations.
 It includes instruction in business management, principles of accounting and financial management, fund raising, human resources management, and social services outreach, and taxation and law as applied to non-profit organizations.
-Completing two of these courses provides CFRE applicants with the 80 hours of required education for initial certification.
-One City Vision University course fulfills the 45 hours of continuing education for renewal of the CFRE, which is required every three years.

 This program focuses on the theory and practice of Christian ministry with a special focus on urban missions.
 It includes instruction in theology, evangelism/discipleship, and social services outreach.